-The company secretary must ensure that the company complies with its constitution and drafting/incorporating amendments in accordance with correct procedures.
+The Company Secretary must ensure that the company complies with its constitution and drafting/incorporating amendments in accordance with correct procedures.

 5. Maintaining share registration and safe custody of documents

-The company secretary has a duty to maintain the company’s register of members, deal with transfer of shares and other matters relating to shareholding.
+The Company Secretary has a duty to maintain the company’s register of members, deal with transfer of shares and other matters relating to shareholding.
 He usually also keep in safe custody of the company seal and original share certificates.

 6. Coordinating with shareholders

-The company secretary maintains constant communication and acts as a link between the company and shareholders through circular resolutions, issues documents regarding rights issues and capitalisation issues, monitor changes within the register of members to identify potential takeover bid, make enquiries about the ultimate beneficial ownership of shareholdings, general shareholder relations, etc.
+The CoSec maintains constant communication and acts as a link between the company and shareholders through circular resolutions, issues documents regarding rights issues and capitalisation issues, monitor changes within the register of members to identify potential takeover bid, make enquiries about the ultimate beneficial ownership of shareholdings, general shareholder relations, etc.

 7. Advising corporate governance

-The company secretary must keep himself abreast with the latest development of the company and securities laws so that he can always advise the board on proper corporate governance matters, assist directors with respect to their duties and responsibilities, compliance with company and securities laws and Bursa Malaysia Listing Requirements (for public listed companies).
+The Company Secretary must keep himself abreast with the latest development of the company and securities laws so that he can always advise the board on proper corporate governance matters, assist directors with respect to their duties and responsibilities, compliance with company and securities laws and Bursa Malaysia Listing Requirements (for public listed companies).

 8. Acting as an officer of the company and advisor to the Board

-The company secretary is the primary point of contact between shareholders and directors, and between company and SSM.
+The Company Secretary is the primary point of contact between shareholders and directors, and between company and SSM.
 He also plays a key role in the event of a corporate exercise (merger, acquisition, disposal, winding up) where he has a duty to ensure the effectiveness of all documentation, ensuring due diligence disclosures, enabling proper commercial evaluation prior to completion of a transaction and timely execution of documentation, etc.